jasonhuan9/cse15l-lab-reports/lab1.md

     ![Image](lab1_files/ls_path_directory.png)

 3. My working directory here is home.
-When I use the command ls to a file, it just lists the path to the file.
+When I use the command ls on a file, it just lists the path to the file.
 I believe this isn't an error because it tells the user where the file can be accessed.

     ![Image](lab1_files/ls_to_file.png)